There’s a lot to consider when trying to define diastasis recti. Let’s start with the most basic and move to the more complex.

 Obviously, we need more research, but this may indicate that a diastasis recti is a normal adaptation when one grows a human in her uterus.
 Just as a vaginal birth is impossible without effacement and dilation of the cervix, carrying a baby to term may require a separation of the abdominal muscles.
 After all, that baby needs a space to grow into.
 Up, down, and backward are just lesser options when compared to forward.

 We know the abdominal muscles have to stretch and elongate to grow a baby.
-In a similar vein, it stands to reason that the same would occur in the soft tissue between these muscles.
-But what does that mean for the women diagnosed with diastasis recti?
-Well, this mainly occurs postpartum, so let’s take a look at that population.
+In a similar vein, it stands to reason that the soft tissue between these muscles would also stretch.
+But what does that mean for the women diagnosed with diastasis recti after their babies are born?
+Let’s take a look.

 What is diastasis recti in postpartum women?